 The plant is often used in the form of tincture, extract or capsule and additionally as a tea.
 While it can be and is used as a single, you'll often find this herb in an immune supportive formula or a blended tea.

-Here at WishGarden, we use both the E. aungustifolia and E. purpurea species, and these can be found in our Kick-Ass Immune, Kick-Ass Biotic, Kick-Ass Daily Immune, Kick-Ass Allergy, Tree Country Allergy & Sinus, as well as, our Daily Immune for Kids, Kick-It Allergy for Kids, Kick-It Immune for Kids, Kick-It Biotic for Kids and our Ear-Be-Well combo.
+Here at WishGarden, we use both the E. aungustifolia and E. purpurea species, and these can be found in our Kick-Ass Immune Activator, Kick-Ass Biotic, Kick-Ass Daily Immune, Kick-Ass Allergy Seasonal Rescue, Tree Country Allergy & Sinus, as well as, our Daily Immune Builder For Kids, Kick-It Allergy Seasonal Rescue For Kids, Kick-It Immune Activator For Kids, Kick-It Biotic Immune Hero For Kids and our Ear-Be-Well combo pack.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease, or sell any product.